What Does it Take to Be a Fish and Game Warden?

 Job Demand for Fish and Game Wardens

-In 2016, there was an estimated number of 7,000 jobs in the United States for Fish and Game Warden.
+In the United States, there were 7,000 jobs for Fish and Game Warden in 2016.
 New jobs are being produced at a rate of 4.3% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Fish and Game Warden by 2026.
 There will be an estimated 700 positions for Fish and Game Warden per year.

 The states with the most job growth for Fish and Game Warden are Oregon, New Mexico, and Texas.
 Watch out if you plan on working in Maryland, South Dakota, or Oklahoma.
 These states have the worst job growth for this type of profession.

 Do Fish and Game Wardens Make A Lot Of Money?

 The typical yearly salary for Fish and Game Wardens is somewhere between $40,090 and $80,140.

 Fish and Game Wardens who work in Illinois, Washington, or California, make the highest salaries.

 Below is a list of the median annual salaries for Fish and Game Wardens in different U.S. states.

 Tools & Technologies Used by Fish and Game Wardens

 Below is a list of the types of tools and technologies that Fish and Game Wardens may use on a daily basis: